aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.md

 ## Requesting new connectors

-If you know about new and interesting connectors you\'d like us to support, please open a support request about it to help us shaping the future roadmap.
+If you know about new and interesting connectors you'd like us to support, please open a support request about it to help us shaping the future roadmap.
 You can request adding support of a new connector by creating a support ticket.
 We will evaluate the requested connector and